 Preparing Clients Throughout New York City for The Future

 While the terms "prenuptial" and "postnuptial" may have negative connotations, these kinds of agreements can actually help spouses safeguard their best interests throughout their marriage and beyond (if necessary).

 Prenuptial agreements are drawn up before marriage, while postnuptial contracts are issued after a marriage takes place.
 Prenups and postnups help partners designate what occurs to their individual property, debt, or assets if either spouse dies, or if a marital separation or divorce occurs in the future.

 Since outlining all the contributing factors that are often included in these marital agreements can be an overwhelming and confusing process, it's crucial to have the aid of a knowledgeable prenuptial and postnuptial agreement attorney.
-Our Queens-based prenup and postnup attorney can help you and your partner draft a mutually beneficial contract.
+Our Queens prenuptial agreement attorney can help you and your partner draft a mutually beneficial contract.

 Planning for Your Future Marriage

 Most soon-to-be-newlyweds focus on the immediate concerns of a marriage—inviting guests to the ceremony, taking steps to improve living arrangements, etc. However, it's just as important to try and prepare for what your partnership will look like as you age and your marriage develops over time.